-Providing best value for taxpayers and ensuring that decisions are taken transparently and clearly, are both key principles in the NHS Constitution.
+Providing the best value for taxpayers and ensuring that decisions are taken transparently and clearly, are both key principles in the NHS Constitution.
 We are committed to maximising our resources for the benefit of the whole community.
 As an organisation and as individuals, we have a duty to ensure that all our dealings are conducted to the highest standards of integrity and that NHS monies are used wisely so that we are using our finite resources in the best interests of patients.
-Please also refer to Appendix 1 which contains information relating to the Bribery Act 2010.